NicolasPreiti/Disney-Api/README.md

 3) Migrations:

-if you not have a database yet, run this:
+if you dont have a database yet, run this:
 ``` bash
 npx sequelize-cli db:create
 ```

-else run the migrations
+otherwise run migrations
 ``` bash
 npx sequelize-cli db:migrate
 ```